Kairakuen Garden 偕楽園

 - The view from the Rakujuro on the third floor of the Koubuntei (main house) is exceptional

 How to Get There

-Kairakuen is located in the city of Mito, Ibaraki, which is about an hour and 20 minutes from Tokyo.
+Kairakuen is located in Mito City, Ibaraki Prefecture and is about 1 hour and 10 minutes from Tokyo.

 Made to inspire tranquility